 Abortion remains illegal in the Philippines, even in cases of rape, incest or when the woman’s life is at risk, so this is just a start.
 But it’s a big step forward that deserves accolades, especially when you see how much it infuriates the church.
 In response to the bill’s passage, the bishops snarled, “Those who corrupt the minds of children will invoke divine wrath on themselves.” (source)

-• I’m mightily impressed by the courage of Alber Saber, the Egyptian atheist facing prison time for violating blasphemy laws, who’s still speaking out even as he appeals a three-year prison sentence.
+• In the wake of Savita Halappanavar’s needless death and the massive protests that followed, the Irish government has introduced plans to legalize abortion in at least some cases.
+Even though this does nothing more than implement a long-standing ruling by the European Court of Human Rights, it’s a welcome and long-overdue step forward.• I’m mightily impressed by the courage of Alber Saber, the Egyptian atheist facing prison time for violating blasphemy laws, who’s still speaking out even as he appeals a three-year prison sentence.

 • Secularization isn’t just a trend in the Western world.
 It’s also eroding Buddhism in Thailand, as fewer and fewer young people commit to the lifetime of asceticism required to be a monk.